LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

-An unfortunate consequence of allowing an object to be patched at runtime using a complementing category is that it disables the use of static binding optimizations for messages sent to the complemented object as it can always be later patched, thus rendering the static binding optimizations invalid.
+An unfortunate consequence of allowing an object to be patched at runtime using a complementing category is that it disables the use of :term:`static binding` optimizations for messages sent to the complemented object as it can always be later patched, thus rendering the static binding optimizations invalid.